 The Lāna‘i Community Health Center (LCHC) started providing health care services in September 2008.
-Since the opening, providers have been hired and health center hours have been established.
 In a cozy, home-like setting the LCHC offers the community members of Lāna‘i a choice as to where one can seek health care services.
 The choice is not only one of location, though; it is also a choice in ‘model of care.’
-LCHC has hired family nurse practitioners (FNPs) as providers, rather than doctors — and it is this difference in provider types that offers our community a ‘model of care’ choice.
+LCHC utilizes both family nurse practitioners (FNPs) and doctors as providers giving you options for your care.
+It is this difference in provider types that offers our community a ‘model of care’ choice.

 Family Nurse Practitioners practice independently — meaning they are trained, credentialed and able to practice without the supervision of an MD.
 The LCHC FNPs also have prescribing authority — which means they can prescribe medicines for our patients, just like an MD.
 Our FNPs are enrolled as providers with all common health insurers (i.e., Medicare, Medicaid, AlohaCare, OhanaCare, Quest, HMSA, etc.), and have obtained hospital admitting privileges at Lāna‘i Community Hospital.